reticent-roklimber/atlas/README.md

 **Upgrading metatdata csv files to PostGres database tables** The curation, tagging and categorisation of all datasets is presently in a giant file `/data/dataset_lookup.csv`.
-This is how we tag each dataset by the type of data it is, and set where it sits in the overhead navigation menu, which is all constructed at run-time dynamically.
+This is I tag each dataset by the type of data it is, and set where it sits in the overhead navigation menu, which is all constructed at run-time dynamically.
 It's now over 2500 rows and is pretty cumbersome to manually manage.
 It might be wise to convert it to proper postgres table.
+I'm not sure.
+I get by with csv for now.

 **TLS Certificate Cycling (is manual)**

 It would be good to get TLS certs cycling properly.
-Certbot container not refreshing them.
+Certbot container is not refreshing them.
 Could explore Tailscale (which now supports TLS cert generation).

 Background
 * Every 3 months, I have to cycle out the TLS (HTTPS) certificates.